-Many lawyers who are involved in charitable activities do not view their efforts as marketing because they are simply committed to their community.
+Many lawyers do not view their charitable efforts as marketing.
+Rather, they are only committed to the cause.
 Consequently, they miss a valuable marketing opportunity.

-This is the definition of Cause Marketing.
+This is Cause Marketing.
 Because cause marketing is beneficial, all lawyers must incorporate it into their overall marketing strategies.

 Pros of Cause Marketing

 - Make a Difference.
-You will really make a difference in your community.
+Above all, you can really make a difference in your community.
 Which kinda goes against the stereotype that lawyers are selfish and greedy.

 - Meet Influential People.
-Charities are a great way to meet other community leaders who will become valuable members of your network.
+Charities are a great way to meet other community leaders.
+As such, you will grow your network with valuable contacts.

 - Create Visibility.
 Lawyers who do not draw attention to themselves should change their mindset.
-Promote your involvement far and wide.
+In other words, promote your involvement far and wide.
 Think about it this way – you are drawing attention to a cause that is important to you.
 As a result, it is a win-win for you and the charity.

 Cautions of Cause Marketing

 - Passion.
 Get involved in a charity that you care about.
-You will not stay motivated if you are not passionate.
+Above all, you will not stay motivated if you are not passionate.

 - Charity First, Marketing Second.
 Do not get involved purely for marketing purposes.
 Your intentions will be obvious, making you that stereotypical lawyer.

 - Patience.
 You will not be elected Chair of the Board at your first meeting.
-Pay your dues by doing lower level activities.
+Therefore, pay your dues by doing lower level activities.
 Over time, you will earn a leadership role.

-This is a quick overview of cause marketing.
-So now what?
-Contact ESQuisite to find your passion and help create a cause marketing strategy that will get you results.
-And, you will be proud for making a difference for those in need.
+The above is a quick overview of cause marketing.
+So, now what?
+Contact ESQuisite to find your passion.
+Build it into your marketing plan.
+Meanwhile, you will be proud for making a difference for those in need.
 Let us help you make a difference.
-Email me at firstname.lastname@example.org for more information.
+Email me at email@example.com for more information.